davidferret/Gas-Price-Analysis/README.md

 # Gas Price Analysis Program

-This program reads gas price data from a file, sorts and analyzes it, and allows users to interactively evaluate historical trends.

-- **Data Input**: Reads monthly gas prices from a file.
-- **Sorting Options**: Sorts data by regular gas price or by month.
-- **Average Price Calculation**: Computes and displays average regular and premium gas prices.
-- **Historical Comparison**: Analyzes gas price changes over time.
-- **Cheapest Months Identification**: Finds the months with the lowest gas prices.
-- **User-Defined Analysis**: Allows users to search for months with gas prices below a threshold.
+You can use this program to analyze gas price data by reading monthly gas prices from a file and sorting it by either regular gas price or month.
+It calculates the average prices for both regular and premium gas, and compares historical price trends over time.
+Additionally, it can help you identify the months with the lowest gas prices, and lets you search for months where prices were below a user-defined threshold.

+I created this program since I started driving in the Summer of 2022, when gas prices were nearly $5 in Florida, and to this day, it is listed by AAA as the highest prices ever.
+I thought it would be useful to have a tool that could not only display the trends but also provide some deeper insights into which months have historically been the cheapest.
+It was a fun project to build and a great way to practice working with data analysis and file handling.

-## Example Usage
+## Example Output
 ```
 Choose sorting method:
 1 - Sort by Regular Gas Price